 Net cash used in operating activities for the first half of 2003 was \$21.9 million compared to \$632,000 for the first half of 2002.
 The increase in net cash used in operating activities in the first half of 2003 compared to the first half of 2002 is primarily attributed to the increases in inventory and accounts receivable, described above, reductions in current liabilities and partially offset by increases in net income.
 Net cash provided by operating activities during fiscal 2002 and fiscal 2001 was approximately \$27.3 million and \$31.3 million.
-This decrease was driven primarily by increases in accounts receivable and inventory levels partially offset by increases in current liabilities.
-Net cash provided by our operating activities in fiscal year 2000 was \$24.2 million.
+This decrease was driven primarily by increases in accounts receivable and inventory levels partially offset by increases in fiscal year 2000 was \$24.2 million.
 This increase in net cash flow provided by operating activities in fiscal 2001 from fiscal 2000 was primarily attributed to the reduction in inventory balances partially offset by payments of certain Acquisition-related expenses.